indiamcq/kig/README.md

 ---

-### <a name="instal"></a>Installation
+### <a name="instal"></a>Installation using install-kig.cmd

-Installation notes for install-kig.cmd
+1. Download the trunk.zip file from [here](https://github.com/indiamcq/kig/archive/master.zip) or on the right hand side of  this page https://github.com/indiamcq/kig
-Unzip the ImageGallery.zip
+2. Unzip the trunk.zip
-Right click on the install-kig.cmd file and select "Run as administrator"
+3. Right click on the install-kig.cmd file and select "Run as administrator"

 ![Run as Administrator](/photos/RunAsAdmin.GIF)

-Click Yes to the User Account Control.
+4. Click Yes to the User Account Control.

 ![Run as Administrator](/photos/UserAccountControl.GIF)